kimruddock/pawelgrzybek.github.io/_drafts/responsive-iframe-videos-withe-ease.md

 ### Manual method

-Simply inject a minified script in source code of your website and instantiate a new `LiqudVideo` with custom query as an only argument.
+Simply inject a minified script in source code of your website and instantiate a new `LiqudVideo` with custom element query as an only argument.
 Use it just before closing of `body` tag.

 ```html
 <script src="js/liquid-video.min.js"></script>